Quinn Campbell (2015), a senior at Thornton Academy in

 Interurban Railway to run in the State of Maine.
 May 1956.

 I was led by Edward Driscoll, the Engineering, Architecture, and Drafting Instructor at Biddeford Regional Center for Technology.
 Ed was very interested in the Narcissus CAD project and offered to present the project to his students.
-A few days later in later September, or early October of 2014, Ed emailed me that he had a student candidate that had an interest in taking on the project.
+A few days later in September, or early October of 2014, Ed emailed me that he had a student candidate with an interest in taking on the project.
 Ed introduced me to Quinn Campbell.
 Quinn was a senior at Thornton Academy (TA), class of 2015, and would be entering the Engineering program at the University of Maine in Orono, ME in the fall of 2015.
 Quinn and I met at TA during school one day and discussed the project I handed him print copies and later emailed him electronic copies of the Car 31 CAD drawing and the Arbutus drawing.

-Over the ensuing weeks and months, Quinn would check in with me via email send me draft images and seek clarification on certain details, and in March 2015, Quinn had this great CAD drawing of the Narcissus.
+Over the ensuing weeks and months, Quinn would check in with me via email send me draft images, and seek clarification on certain details, and in March 2015, Quinn had this great CAD drawing of the Narcissus.
 Thank you, Quinn!

 Here is the text written in the CAD Drawing